ftassy/Polyglot-Tech-Blog/src/en/blog/add-post.md

     - Arctic (to be translated in the fr directory)
 ```

-For the rest, please note that :
+For the rest, please note that:
 * Eleventy will automatically add a level one title from front matter.
 You will then have to add level two and lower titles to keep a valid HTML;
 * Should you wish to include a link to another blog article, let's say example.md, you could use the following syntax: `[hyperlink text]({{ '{{' }} '/blog/example' | locale_url | url {{ '}}' }})`;
 * Should you wish to include a link to a static blog resource (document, image...), you could use the following syntax: `![description de l'image]({{ '{{' }} '/img/image.png' | url {{ '}}' }})`.